Chile launches fresh talks to calm deadly unrest

 The impact of the unrest on Chile's international image worsened on Wednesday when the government said it was pulling out of hosting the APEC economic summit in November and the December COP climate gathering.

-US President Donald Trump had said he was planning to meet Chinese counterpart Xi Jinping at the APEC talks.
+Trump had said he was planning to meet Chinese counterpart President Xi Jinping at the APEC talks.

 Trump was hoping for progress towards ending an 18-month trade war between the world's two biggest economies.

-The White House said Thursday that Trump backed Pinera's decision to pull out of the summit, however.
+The White House said on Thursday, however, that Trump backed Pinera's decision to pull out of the summit.

 "The United States stands with Chile, an important ally, as it works to peacefully restore national order," said White House spokesman Judd Deere.

-Trump said an alternative location for the signing of a US-China trade deal with President Xi Jinping will be "announced soon."
+Trump said an alternative location for the signing of a US-China trade deal with Xi will be "announced soon."

 APEC said it supported Chile's decision but gave no indication there would be a replacement summit this year, saying only that Malaysia would host the 2020 event.